 Natalie Douglass Grana

 As an orchestral musician, she has performed with the Quad Cities Symphony, Heartland Festival Orchestra, Utah Symphony, Louisville Symphony, Kentucky Symphony, and Illinois Symphony.
+She has played in backup ensembles for musicians like Josh Groban, Idina Menzel, and Mannheim Steamroller.
 While in Utah, she also recorded musical soundtracks, video game music, and film scores for various recording studios in Salt Lake City.
 She has toured under the batons of Lorin Maazel and Krzysztof Penderecki and performed in venues across Germany, Austria, Poland, France, the Netherlands, Hungary, and Oman.

 Dr. Grana holds a D.M.A. in Horn Performance from the University of Cincinnati College-Conservatory of Music and an MM in Horn Performance and BME in Instrumental Music Education from the University of Illinois in Urbana-Champaign.
 Her principal teachers include Randy Gardner, Bernhard Scully, Thomas Jostlein, and Kazimerz Machala.
 She studied solfege and voice under Agnes Gerges-Gal and Renata Darazs of the Liszt Academy of Music, Hungary.